The Rise of Capitol Riverfront

 Going Up

-Earlier this year, Brookfield (BN) Properties announced that Chemonics signed a lease for 300,000 square feet and will serve as the anchor tenant for what will be a collection of up to five new office buildings in the second phase of The Yards development.
+Earlier this year, Brookfield (BN) (BN) Properties announced that Chemonics inked a lease for 300,000 square feet and will become the anchor tenant for up to five office buildings in The Yards development’s second phase.

-This phase is projected to boost the size of The Yards to 48 acres, including 1.8 million square feet of office space, 400,000 square feet of retail and dining and 3,400 residential units.
+This phase is anticipated to up the footprint of The Yards to 48 acres, including 1.8 million square feet of office space, 400,000 square feet of retail and dining and 3,400 residential units.
 The full project is expected to be completed by 2030, with Chemonics expected to move into a new 11-story Class A building at 1275 New Jersey Avenue SE in 2021.

-Skanska was responsible for the reconstruction of the 11th Street Bridge and adjacent interchanges, infrastructure that helped spur new development such as 99M, a recently-constructed 220,000-square-foot LEED Platinum Class A office building in the Capitol Riverfront neighborhood, located right at the corner of 1st and M Streets between two metro stations.
+Skanska worked on rebuilding the 11th Street Bridge and nearby interchanges, resulting in new development such as 99M, a recently-constructed 220,000-square-foot LEED Platinum Class A office building in the Capitol Riverfront neighborhood, located right at the corner of 1st and M Streets between two metro stations, according to a Skanska statement.

 “That didn’t happen by accident.
 It was part of a coordinated effort in which Skanska, Grosvenor and McCaffrey master-planned the whole block to create a sense of place in the neighborhood,” Carroll said.
 “As a result, 99M became the anchor for the neighborhood.”